MUSC: Music (Undergraduate)

 What is music and why does it matter?
 How and why do different musics matter differently to different people, and powerfully so?
 How might our own experiences with listening to music or making music inform our understanding of music's relevance to and importance in human life and culture?
 In this course, students will read, think, and write about music in philosophical ways, with ample opportunity to shape questions, ideas, and arguments in relation to their own musical experiences, interests, and preferences.

-Attributes: Humanities Gen Ed, Liberal
+Attributes: Humanities Gen Ed, *Humanities Gen Ed, Liberal

 MUSC 3122 Adirondack Song & Story (4 Credits)